 2.1.3 Multi-channel operation

-The ASM should be capable of receiving on two parallel channels and transmitting on two independent channels.
+The ASM station should be capable of receiving on two parallel channels and transmitting on two independent channels.
 Two separate TDMA receiving processes should be used to simultaneously receive on two independent frequency channels.
-One TDMA transmitter may be used to enable TDMA transmissions on one of two independent frequency channels.
+One TDMA transmitter may be used to enable TDMA transmissions on one or two independent frequency channels.

+ASM transmission should alternate between the two ASM channels

+MITDMA linked transmissions should be on the same channel.

 2.2 Transceiver characteristics

-The transceiver should perform in accordance with the characteristics set forth herein.
+The transceiver should perform in accordance with the characteristics set forth herein, see TABLE A2-2 and FIGURE A2-1a.
+The resolution bandwidth for the mask measurement is 300Hz.

 TABLE A2-2